What is Periodontal disease?

 What treatments are available for gum problems?

 Treatments for gum problems are wide-ranging and dependant on each individual case.
-Gingivitis treatment for bleeding gums will involve undergoing a professional cleaning treatment with the hygienist, followed with tailored advice on how you can stick to a robust oral hygiene routine at home.
+Gingivitis treatment for bleeding gums will involve undergoing a professional cleaning treatment, followed with tailored advice on how you can stick to a robust oral hygiene routine at home.
 If your gum problems have progressed to periodontitis, we will advise you on the treatments we can employ to slow and halt the progress of gum infection or gum recession.

 Periodontal disease and tobacco

 Research has established a strong link between periodontal disease and tobacco usage – but many smokers do not even realise they have gum problems.
 Because nicotine has a dampening effect on the inflammatory status of the gums, signs and symptoms of periodontal disease are often masked, further delaying timely diagnosis and appropriate treatment.
 Periodontal disease also tends to be more severe in smokers, with deeper gum pockets, delayed healing and a poorer response to periodontal treatment.
 Quitting smoking is essential to restoring your periodontal health and also reduces your chance of oral cancer.
 Other modifying risk factors include diabetes, stress, certain medications or medical conditions.
 We can work with your doctor to help moderate some of these periodontal-medical associative effects.